dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 </table>
 </center>

 Make-up quizzes will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.
-Each Quiz is worth 10% of your overall grade (Quizzes constitute 60% of your overall grade).
+Each quiz is worth 10% of your overall grade (quizzes constitute 60% of your overall grade).

 Nandor Sieben, Monika Keindl, and I received a [TRAIL AI grant](https://in.nau.edu/provost/academic-operations/trail/) to experiment with using AI to assess student work and to provide feedback.
 My current plan is to use ChatGPT and Codex to assess and provide feedback on the quizzes.
 This will be *in addition to* me grading the quizzes.
 In addition, I am required to not have your name associated with your work when ChatGPT does its assessment.
 You may opt out of having AI assess your work if you wish.